 Make Your Own…Everything

-If you are unable to make the initial investment to make your own home and beauty products, see if a friend or two will go in with you on the cost.
-Not only will your initial costs be less but you will have fun creating the products with your friends!
+If you are unable to make the initial investment in the supplies, see if a friend or two will go in with you on the cost.
+Not only will your initial costs be less, but you will have fun creating the products with your friends!

 Pay Nothing for Clothing Unless You Have To

-When you have little ones, clothing costs can grow to astronomical levels, especially if you have some rough and tumble little boys like I do!
-Of course, the most affordable option is to learn how to repair your clothing by mending hems, patching holes, and taking care of spots and stains right away.
+When you have little ones, clothing costs can grow to astronomical levels.
+This is especially true if you have some rough-and-tumble little boys like me!
+The most affordable option is to learn how to repair your clothing by mending hems, patching holes, and taking care of spots and stains right away.

-If you don’t currently need any clothing but it happens to be rummage sale season, it’s still a good idea to use this method to purchase clothing in the next sizes up for your kids.
+If you don’t currently need any clothing but it happens to be rummage sale season, it can still be a good idea to use this strategy.
+Buy clothing in the next sizes up for your kids.
 They will be wearing them before you know it!
-I always buy as many clothing items from rummage sales as possible and I almost always purchase clothing a year ahead. (ie: right now my oldest wears size 4/5 so we are purchasing size 6 when we find good items/deals)
+I always buy as many clothing items from rummage sales as possible, and I almost always purchase clothing a year ahead. (i.e.: right now, my oldest wears size 4/5 so we are purchasing size 6 when we find good items/deals)